Ka1aschNikoV/course-devops/README.md

 • **Testing; tools and test cases**

 - Testing with mocha/chai.
 Testing is done with its own test container, and tests cover all API's and services in some form.
 Testing is quite general, since I did not want to spend too much time with formatting tests to fit my purposes, the most complex one is probably the gatewayGetState service1 and service2 content detection.
-Test driven development is more evident in initial commits with a genuine effort made, there were some excessive spam commits when debugging the gitlab-runner + docker combo later on, below is a snippet of the commit history
+Test driven development is more evident in initial commits with a genuine effort made, there were some excessive spam commits and accidental secret leaks when debugging the gitlab-runner + docker combo later on, below is a snippet of the earlier commit history

 <img src="./report_PNGS/ttd.png" width="800">